carbon-data-specification/Power-Systems-Data/2_Scope.md

 - Power imports and exports
 - Power market data

-This common standard shall facilitate a systematic and more accurate approach to account for grid emissions.
+This common standard shall facilitate a systematic and more accurate approach to report grid emissions.
 It should further enable grid decarbonisation pathways and decision-making.